 Unicode compression is not supported for nvarchar(max) data even if it is stored in row.
 However, this data type can still benefit from page compression.

-Upgrading from Earlier Versions of SQL Server
+Upgrade from earlier versions of SQL Server

 Row- or page-compressed objects continue to function as they did previously.
 Uncompressed data remains in uncompressed form until its value is updated.